 Discover What's Hot and Trendy

-Far too few people do their market homework.
+Far too few people do their homework on the market.
 In an interview with children's literary agent Elizabeth Harding, the Curtis Brown Vice President was asked, "What would you tell writers who aspire to write children's books?"
 She replied without hesitation, "I'd ask them: 'Have you read any lately?'"

-Go to the Internet to do your research.
-Searching on Amazon.com will show you books that are publishing in the near future, so you know what's coming.
+Visit Amazon.com to find books that are publishing in the near future, so you know what's coming.
 And the go-to industry Publishers Weekly and its various organs can help keep you posted up to the minute with what's going on in publishing and in the bookstores.

 Find out About Your Competition